Platformus/Platformus-Docs/getting_started/tutorial_basic_content_management.rst

 There are only the properties are displayed whose members have :guilabel:`Is property visible in list` checkbox checked.

-Now we have our blog post object created.
+Now we have our post page object created.
 We can use different ways to present it (view, API, plain text and so on), but now let’s use old good view for that.

-Create BlogPostPage.cshtml file inside the Views folder of the web application project with the following content:
+Create PostPage.cshtml file inside the Views folder of the web application project with the following content:

 .. code-block:: html